-The motto of the dish which may well be a dog dish, is a souvenir From Dalry, with the motto Ilka Dog Has His Day.
+The motto of the dish which may well be a dog dish, is a souvenir made to be sold in Dalry, Ayrshire, Scotland with the motto Ilka Dog Has His Day.

 The dish or plate measures .5 inch high by 5.5 inches in diameter and is in very good +++ used vintage condition with no chips or cracks, but there are mineral deposits from firing and some under glaze bubbles.

 But a rarely seen form of mottoware.
 A very collectible item for your collection.

 Famous and fun motto ware or mottoware has been manufactured in the south of England from the 1860s until the factories closed in the 1960s.
 It is usually of red clay decorated with bright glazes, cottages and mottos or sayings that run the gamut from proverbs and sound advice to nearly outrageous.